MedTAG/medtag-core/benchmark/benchmark.md

 ### Datasets

 The datasets considered for the benchmark experiments consist of a sample of one hundred documents from the digital pathology domain (i.e. colon cancer clinical reports anonymized).
-The datasets are available inside the folder datasets.
+The datasets are available inside the folder [datasets](https://github.com/MedTAG/medtag-core/tree/main/benchmark/datasets)

 ### Source code

 The benchmark experiments have been conducted using the Python Web automation library [Selenium](https://www.selenium.dev/).
-The full source code of the automated agents implemented is available inside the folder automated_agents_selenium.
+The full source code of the automated agents implemented is available inside the folder [automated_agents_selenium](https://github.com/MedTAG/medtag-core/tree/main/benchmark/automated_agents_selenium).